Tools4everBV/HelloID-Conn-Prov-Target-Blacklist-CSV/README.md

 | Delimiter              | Delimiter used in the file (e.g. `,`)                                                                                                     | Yes       |
 | Encoding               | Encoding used (e.g. `utf-8`, `ascii`)                                                                                                     | Yes       |
 | RetentionPeriod (days) | Retention period in days.
 This is the number of days the value should remain blocked after deletion.
 Use `999999` for no retention limit. | Yes       |

+## Correlation configuration

+The correlation configuration is not used or required in this connector

 ### Available Lifecycle Actions